- Family: Poeciliidae

 What foods are recommended for guppy fish?

-The best source of food for your Guppy are commercially produced flakes or pellets.
-If you choose a quality product that does not list soy or wheat as a main ingredient, your guppies should flourish.
+The best source of food for your Guppy has commercially produced flakes or pellets.
+If you choose a quality product that does not list soy or wheat as the main ingredient, your guppies should flourish.
 Your local pet store may sell frozen foods to supplement this diet.
 What I recommend you feed are Bug Bites by Fluval, I used them for my guppies and I know many people in my fish group who also think so.
+Here is a great choice to feed your Guppy fish!

 Guppy Tank Setup

-In its natural habitat, guppies live in the warm fresh waters of South America.
+In their natural habitat, guppies live in the warm freshwaters of South America.
 So, a tropical freshwater environment is required.

 Guppy Tank size